GauthamV6002/Auton-Planner/README.md

 ## Summary 📃
 This is team 3388A's autonoumous routine planner web application, that uses a point-to-point interface, inspired by [path.jerryio](https://path.jerryio.com/]), but with direct conversion to code.
 It also provides a animation system, that allows you to view your path after it is created.
-Featured in our (FUN Interview at Haunted)[https://www.youtube.com/watch?v=Co1_5cfcaEA&t=9s]!
+Featured in our [FUN Interview at Haunted](https://www.youtube.com/watch?v=Co1_5cfcaEA&t=9s)!
 And yes, the _first draft_ of the project was made in a day - but we plan to improve this throughout the season!

 ![image](https://github.com/GauthamV6002/Auton-Planner/assets/77652295/7e60d94d-bd53-498b-b9e0-53fc6e442009)
 _Sample Skills Route Created with the PLanner_